Yancey-Blog/blog-desktop-v2/README.md

 ## Contributing

-The main purpose of this repository is to continue to evolve BPG (Blog Project Group), making it faster and easier to use.
+The main purpose of this repository is to continue to evolve BEG (Blog Environment Group), making it faster and easier to use.
 Development of Blog FE v2 happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving Blog FE v2.

 ### [Code of Conduct](./CODE_OF_CONDUCT.md)

-[BPG](https://github.com/Yancey-Blog) has adopted a Code of Conduct that we expect project participants to adhere to.
+[BEG](https://github.com/Yancey-Blog) has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### [Contributing Guide](./CONTRIBUTING.md)